Cynomorium: History and historical uses

 Sir David Attenborough suggests that, following the reasoning of the "Doctrine of signatures", the phallic shape of the inflorescence suggested to early herbalists that Cynomorium should be used as a cure for erectile dysfunction and other sexual problems.
 Its colour suggested that it would cure anaemia and other diseases of the blood.
 It has been used for similar purposes in the east and west of its range: crusaders carried dried spikes to help them recover from their wounds.
 Other traditional uses have included treatments for apoplexy, dysentery, sexually transmitted diseases, hypertension, vomiting and irregular menstruation.

-The city of Kuyu was also known as Suoyang City (the Chinese name for cynomorium), after the 7th-century general Xue Rengui and his army supposedly survived a siege there by eating the plant.
+The city of Kuyu 苦峪 was also known as Suoyang City (the Chinese name for cynomorium), after the 7th-century general Xue Rengui and his army supposedly survived a siege there by eating the plant.
 Much later, it was "introduced" (or possibly imported) to China from Mongolia during the Yuan dynasty as a medicinal plant, and is first mentioned by Zhū Dānxī (朱丹溪) in his Supplement and Expansion of Materia Medica (Běncǎo Yǎnyì Bǔyí (本草衍義補遺)) in 1347.
 It was an ingredient in his recipe for hidden tiger pills (hǔqián wán (虎潛丸 or 虎潜丸)), used for impotence and weak legs.

 During the 16th century, the Knights of Malta greatly prized the plant and sent samples of it to European royalty.
 They incorrectly believed it to be a fungus, and it became known as "fungus melitensis", "Maltese mushroom".
 The Knights jealously guarded "Fungus Rock", a large rock formation, on whose flat top it grew in abundance, just off the coast of Gozo.
 They even tried smoothing the outcrop's sides to prevent theft of the plants, which was said to be punishable by death.
 The only access was by a precarious cable car, which was maintained into the early 19th century.
 The rock is now a nature reserve, so access is still strictly limited.

 In the Middle Ages, Arabic physicians called it "tarthuth" and "the treasure of drugs".
 An aqrabadhin, or medical formulary, compiled by Al-Kindi in the 9th century lists tarthuth as an ingredient in a salve to relieve skin irritation; later, Rhazes (Al-Razi) recommended it to cure piles, nosebleeds, and dysfunctional uterine bleeding.
 In Saudi Arabia, an infusion made from the ground, dried mature spike has been used to treat colic and stomach ulcers.
 It was eaten on long journeys by the Bedouin people, who would clean and peel the fresh spikes and eat the crisp white interior, which is said to be succulent and sweet, with a flavour of apples and a pleasantly astringent effect.
 It is also relished by camels.

 It has often been used as a "famine food" (last reported during the 19th century in the Canary Islands).
 Among many other uses it has been used as a contraceptive, a toothpaste, and a non-fading crimson fabric dye.